Pegasys (Peginterferon Alfa-2a) - Uses, Dose, Side effects, MOA, Contraindications

 Pegasys (Peginterferon Alfa-2a) Dose in Liver disease:

-• Contraindicated in autoimmune hepatitis, hepatic decompensation (Child-Pugh >6 [class B and C]) in cirrhotic patients prior to treatment, and hepatic decompensation with Child-Pugh ≥6 in cirrhotic HCV patients coinfected with HIV before treatment.
+• Contraindicated in autoimmune hepatitis, hepatic decompensation (Child-Pugh >6 [class B and C]) in cirrhotic patients before treatment, and hepatic decompensation with Child-Pugh ≥6 in cirrhotic HCV patients coinfected with HIV before treatment.

 • HCV:

-• Decrease dose to 135 mcg once weekly and monitor LFTs more frequently.
+• Decrease dose to 135 micrograms once weekly and monitor liver function tests (LFTs) more frequently.

 • HBV:

-• Consider decreasing the dose to 135 mcg once weekly or temporarily discontinuing and monitor LFTs more frequently.
+• Consider decreasing dose to 135 micrograms once weekly or temporarily discontinuing and monitor LFTs more frequently.

-• If ALT continues to rise despite dose reduction or ALT increase is accompanied by increased bilirubin or hepatic decompensation, stop therapy immediately.
+• If ALT continues to rise despite dose reduction or if ALT increase is accompanied by increased bilirubin or hepatic decompensation, discontinue therapy immediately.
+Therapy may resume after ALT flare subsides.

 Common Side Effects of Pegasys (Peginterferon Alfa-2a):